Is Roblox down? Here;s why Roblox isn't working and when the online gaming platofrm will be back up

 300 developers make more than $100,000 a year using Roblox.

-Here’s why the platform is down and how long it might stay down for.
+Here’s why the platform went down and whether the company is giving away free Robux.

 Is Roblox down?